Argx2121/Sega_NN_tools/README.md

 # Sega NN Tools (0.4.0)

-A python library for blender of tools for games using Sega's NN libraries.
+A Python library for Blender of tools for games using Sega's NN libraries.

 ## Requirements
  - Blender 2.80 or above.